SierraSystems/ntt-data-notification-service/README.md

 ## Usage

-In order to use this application, a client requires a token (set in the applications env), and webHook URL(s) for Teams and/or RocketChat.
+In order to use this application, a client requires a token (set in the applications env), and webHook URL(s) for supported chat apps.

 ### URL Generation

-Once a token has been added/provided, navigate to the notification service (`<notification-service-url>/alert`)
+Once a token has been added/provided, navigate to the notification service (if running locally via docker `http://localhost:6000/alert`)

 ![ntt](https://user-images.githubusercontent.com/28017034/83478036-a8378480-a449-11ea-96fb-83a4e58c5004.PNG)

-Here, enter the provided token and the webHook url(s) you want notifications sent to.
+Enter the provided token and the webHook url(s) notifications should be sent to.
 Click `Generate URL` to create a url containing the information required by the service to post to the provided webHook url(s).
 This URL will need to be regenerated and updated in Splunk when a chat destination needs to be added or removed.
+(If running locally via docker, the `localhost:port` part of the url will need to be changed to `172.20.0.6:8080`)

 ### Splunk WebHook Setup